Vision Therapy for Kids Misdiagnosed with ADD or ADHD

 Moreover, if your child has been misdiagnosed with ADD or ADHD, they can be subject to stigmas and negative behaviors from their peers, which can harm their self-esteem and confidence levels well into their adult years.

-Give your child the tools they need to succeed in school and in life and schedule an appointment with Dr. Carole Burns at Vision Therapy Center At Professional Vision Care.
+Give your child the tools they need to succeed in school and in life and schedule an appointment with any of our great doctors at The Solution Center at Vision Therapy Center At Professional Vision Care.

 How Quickly Will We Notice Results?